msfjarvis/msfjarvis.dev/content/posts/using-init-scripts-with-gradle.md

 Like everything in software, there are some problems you might run into, specifically with the `init.d`-based setup.

+Since applying a plugin now requires knowing the plugin class, you'll need to do some digging into each plugin's source code that you wish to apply.
+A quick way to find it is searching for `Plugin<Project>` in the GitHub repository which will locate plugin classes.

 If a project already has a plugin applied that you have configured in your `$GRADLE_USER_HOME/init.d` directory, it will fail the build with a classpath clash.
 The solution is to either rename the file in `init.d` to prevent it from being picked up by Gradle (`mv can-i-drop-jetifier.gradle can-i-drop-jetifier.gradle.disabled`), or to temporarily remove it from the project in question.

 If you have an actual solution for this, please let me know on [Twitter] or post a comment below :)